 During the UE requested PDN connectivity procedure, at step 5 of figure 5.10.2-1 of TS 23.401 [6], the SMF+PGW-C includes, in PCO, an indication to the UE that "Uplink Data NOT ALLOWED" on the PDN connection.
 The UE shall not send uplink data to the network, until it receives an indication further from the network that "Uplink Data ALLOWED".

 3. Steps 3-9 of Figure 5.2.3.3-1 in clause 5.2.3.3.

+Editor’s Note: During change over between USSes in multiple USSes case, how the (re)authentication/authorization is performed shall be updated based on SA3 decision.